emredagli/physics-constants-explorer/README.md

 * `value` object has the following kay-value pairs:
   * `"numeric_value": "..."` (mandatory).
     * The values should be in scientific notation format.
-    * `"2.99792458e+8"`, if it is an exact value.
-The error will be 0 for the constants in this format.
+    * `"2.99792458e+8"`, if it is an exact value, then the relative error will be 0.
-    * `"6.67430(15)e-11"`, if it has some error.
+    * `"6.67430(15)e-11"`, if it has some measurement error.
 The format is a combination of both scientific and concise notations.
 The program considers this value as `(6.67430 ± 0.00015)✕10⁻¹¹`
   * `"unit": "..."` (mandatory).
     * Only SI base units are accepted: m, s, mol, A, K, cd, kg
     * The following characters can be used: